Why We Sued

 Judge Thomas "Tom" Stagg was the presiding judge who ultimately ruled to grant immunity to the negligent governmental actors who, through willful disregard of duty, failed to take the simple steps necessary to remedy the mistakes that kept us from participating as beneficiaries for the assistance that was made available to senior victims of the Katrina disaster.
 It is ironic that U.S. Senators Bill Cassidy and David Vitter of Louisiana would now seek to honor the late Judge Stagg by renaming the U.S. District Court for the Western District of Louisiana the same Courthouse where we filed suit the "Tom Stagg Federal Building and United States Courthouse."
 We object to honoring Judge Stagg by dedicating a federal courthouse to his memory.
 Nevertheless, the Courthouse was officially renamed "Tom Stagg United States Court House," on Nov.
 3, 2017.

 * The State of Louisiana litigated a number of Katrina-related lawsuits against the United States as well as private entities in Federal Court.
 The example cited is from State of Louisiana et al v.
 AAA Insurance et al, appealed to the Fifth Circuit in 2008, in which the justices preface a historical discussion of immunity with the statement (page 9) "...we will ultimately conclude that any immunity from removal to federal court was waived by the addition of the class of private citizens in the amended complaint...".
-In this case, the State initially sued the private insurers in State Court on behalf of unrepresented claimants who were damaged by the storm, and the insurers responded by having the case removed to Federal Court where the State would no longer be protected by sovereign immunity.
+In that case, the State initially sued the private insurers in State Court on behalf of unrepresented claimants who were damaged by the storm, whereupon the insurers responded by having the case removed to Federal Court where the State would no longer be protected by sovereign immunity.
 Despite repeated objections by the State, the insurers prevailed in the appeal and subsequently in 2009 and 2011.

 About This Web Page